tmtxt/server-setup/readme.md

 - Create the VPS
 - Create the user (with password and SSH key)
-- Create SSH key and add it to the services like Github
+- Create SSH key (no passphrase) and add it to the services like Github

 # Configuration